 Option 2:

 In relation to domain names with a CREATION DATE before the (Policy Effective Date), then Option 1 applies.
 In relation to domain names with a CREATION DATE on or after the (Policy Effective Date), Option 3 shall apply.
-After five (5) years or 10 instances of Option 3 being utilized, whichever occurs first, ICANN and the various dispute resolution providers (including any who have administered arbitration proceedings under the new Option 3 will conduct a review to determine the impact, both positive and negative, as a result of “trying out” Option 3.
+After five (5) years or 10 instances of Option 3 being utilized, whichever occurs first, ICANN and the various dispute resolution providers (including any who have administered arbitration proceedings under the new Option 3) will conduct a review to determine the impact, both positive and negative, as a result of “trying out” Option 3.

 This option was suggested as a compromise between Option 1 and Option 3, allowing in addition for empirical assessment of the effects of both options after a certain period of time.